The Geometry of Concepts: Sparse Autoencoder Feature Structure: ``Galaxy''-Scale: Large-Scale Point Cloud Structure

 Clustering of galaxies or microscopic particles is often quantified in terms of a power spectrum or correlation function.
-This is complicated for our very high-dimensional data, since the underlying density of varies with radius and, for a high-dimensional Gaussian distribution, is strongly concentrated around a relatively thin spherical shell.
-For this reason, we instand quantify clustering by estimating the {\it entropy} of the distribution that the point cloud is assumed to be sampled from.
-We estimate the entropy $H$ from our SAE feature point cloud using on the $k$-th nearest neighbor (k-NN) method \cite{dasarathy1991nearest,kozachenko1987sample}, computed as follows,
+This is complicated for our very high-dimensional data, since the underlying density varies with radius and, for~a high-dimensional Gaussian distribution, is strongly concentrated around a relatively thin spherical shell.
+For this reason, we instead quantify clustering by estimating the {\it {entropy}} of the distribution that the point cloud is assumed to be sampled from.
+We estimate the entropy $H$ from our SAE feature point cloud using the $k$-th nearest neighbor (k-NN) method~\cite{dasarathy1991nearest,kozachenko1987sample}, computed as follows,

-where $r_i$ is the distance to the $k$-th nearest neighbor for point $i$, and $d$ is the dimensionality of the point cloud; $n$ is the number of points; the constant $\Psi$ is the digamma term from the k-NN estimation.
-As a baseline, the Gaussian entropy represents the maximum possible entropy for a given covariance matrix.
-For a Gaussian distribution with the same covariance matrix, the entropy computed as:
+where $r_i$ is the distance to the $k$-th nearest neighbor for point $i$, and~$d$ is the dimensionality of the point cloud; $n$ is the number of points; the constant $\Psi$ is the digamma term from the k-NN estimation.
+As a baseline, the~Gaussian entropy represents the maximum possible entropy for a given covariance matrix.
+For~a Gaussian distribution with the same covariance matrix, the~entropy is computed as follows:

 where $\lambda_i$ are the eigenvalues of the covariance matrix.
-We define the \textbf{clustering entropy} (often referred to as ``negentropy" in physics as $H_{gauss}-H$, i.e., how much lower the entropy is than its maximum allowed value.
-Figure \ref{fig:entropy} shows the estimated clustering entropy across different layers.
-We see that the SAE point cloud is strongly clustered, particulary in the middle layers.
-In future work, it will be interesting to examine whether these variations depend mainly on the prominence of crystals or lobes in different layers, or have an altogether different origin.
+We define the \textbf{{clustering entropy}} (often referred to as ``negentropy'' in physics as $H_{gauss}-H$, i.e.,~how much lower the entropy is than its maximum allowed value).